 - Have a contact person/mentor who can advise you through the process.
 They should first familiarize you with the organization and its structure.
 They should also be able to help you with technical problems or questions.
 Nothing is more frustrating with virtual volunteering than when technology is constantly failing and you can’t do the job you’ve volunteered for.

 - Get regular feedback from your mentor.
 Through feedback, they can let you know how they appreciate your efforts, and ways you can improve.
 One of virtual volunteering’s disadvantages is your potential isolation from fellow volunteers, so communication with your mentor is key.

 - Keep lines of communication open.
 If it’s not working out, let the organization know.
 Unfortunately, far too often volunteers get overloaded with too many tasks.
 So, you should let your mentor or others know if your voluntary tasks just aren’t working out anymore.

-- Don’t overestimate yourself – many volunteers quit their work soon after starting.
+- Don’t overextend yourself – many volunteers quit their work soon after starting.
 That’s because they feel overwhelmed.
 It’s better to start slow when it comes to working hours and abilities.
 That way, you can grow into your task and test if you like virtual volunteering at all.

 Keep up the Good Work!

 Virtual volunteering with an organization is a wonderful way to help others, but it should be something meaningful to you.
 If it starts to become more of a burden than a blessing, it might be time to consider other forms of volunteering.

 What are your favorite ways to volunteer?
 Any particular organizations that have especially good opportunities to volunteer virtually?
 Let us know below, or talk with friends and family on FamilyApp!